-Diversity can at the same time be more than a liberal imperative, more than the corporative exploitation of the “different ones” in marketing niches.
-We understand diversity as a precondition of quality in CCIs, the full potential of can be achieved only by systematic inclusion of faulty and risky creators.
+Diversity can at the same time be more than a liberal imperative, more than the corporative exploitation of “different ones” in marketing niches.
+We understand diversity as a precondition of quality in CCIs, whose full potential can be achieved only by systematic inclusion of faulty and risky creators.

-About 30 domestic and international cultural and creative practitioners will participate at the conference and they will through keynote lectures, panels and presentations of their own works, offer their own understanding of diversity – in theory, film, old and new media, performing arts, music, video gaming…
+About 30 domestic and international cultural and creative practitioners will participate to the conference and through keynote lectures, panels and presentations of their own works, will offer their own understanding of diversity – in theory, film, old and new media, performing arts, music, video gaming…

 The working language of the conference is English.
 Participation is free, with mandatory registration.

-The conferenced is realized as part of the project Diversity mixer that is financed by the European Union Rights, Equality and Citizenship Programme (2014-2020) and it is being implemented in the period of two years (October 2018 – October 2020).
-It is jointly implemented by RIJEKA 2020 d.o.o. and the Academy of Applied Arts of the University of Rijeka, in cooperation with the Croatian Business Council for Sustainable Development as an associated partner.
+The conferenced is realized as part of the project Diversity mixer that is financed by the European Union Rights, Equality and Citizenship Programme (2014-2020) and is implemented over the period of two years (October 2018 – October 2020).
+It is jointly implemented by RIJEKA 2020 llc. and the Academy of Applied Arts of the University of Rijeka, in cooperation with the Croatian Business Council for Sustainable Development as an associated partner.